WallStreetMojo

 Capital expenditure trends and nature for GlaxoSmithKline (GSK)

-GlaxoSmithKline is a science-led global healthcare company with the objective of helping people do more, feel better, live longer.
+GlaxoSmithKline is a science-led global healthcare company to help people do more, feel better, and live longer.
 The company does a lot of research, development, and manufacturing in primarily three segments, which are:

 1. Pharmaceutical medicines